Team-Silver-Sphere/SquadJS/squad-server/templates/readme-template.md

 * `ftp:user` - The FTP user of the server.
 Only required for `ftp` `logReaderMode`.
 * `ftp:password` - The FTP password of the server.
 Only required for `ftp` `logReaderMode`.
 * `adminLists` - Sources for identifying an admins on the server, either remote or local.
+* `pluginPaths` - Paths that will be searched for SquadJS plugins.
+Useful for custom plugins [See more here](./squad-server/plugins/readme.md).

   ---
 </details>